 Then I set about listening and asking pointed questions to law enforcement before we learned, after the funeral (where this was a huge discussion) that there was, in fact, no extra bullet.
-This “was complete bullshit” (and other expletives), and the detective and others wanted to know who the hell told me, so he/they could give them a piece of his mind.
+This “was complete bullshit” (and other expletives), and the person wanted to know who the hell told me, so he could give them a piece of his mind.

 Even he asked, “And your parents were told this?
 How awful!”
 Me, “Yes, sir.
 Truth.”

 Oh, to have been truthful there.
 I have always wanted to be respectful.

 Too bad that shoe doesn’t point both ways, eh?